One Minute Forex Strategies listed

 In scalping, every second is important, especially when it comes to trading with a 1-minute timeframe.
 Consequently, the majority of professional traders usually prefer to execute both buy and sell orders manually, instead of wasting some precious seconds on preparing stop-loss or take profit orders.

 The only exception to this rule is the time during the major economic announcements.
 Some traders might choose to avoid trading at those points altogether.
 However, those who open positions during important news releases do place stop-loss orders, as an insurance policy against potential losses.
+In highly volatile market conditions such as news announcements, stop loss placement should be a part of your 1 minute Forex strategy.

 Setting the appropriate profit and loss ratio